MohamedBassem/E-Bachelor/ProposedProtocol.md

 - LIST
   - Success
-    - Lists the in-memory axiom sets in the format `<Axiom Set Name> (Staged|Unstaged)` or with `No axiom sets in memory.` each on a seprate line and then responds with responds with : `XXX ok : listed`.
+    - Lists the in-memory axiom sets in the format `Staged : … \nUnstaged : … \n` or with `No axiom sets in memory.` each on a seprate line and then responds with responds with : `XXX ok : listed`.
   - Failure
     - Cannot Fail.